Alcohol and Leukemia

 Alcohol and leukemia.
 Are they linked?
 In a word, no. There is medical agreement that alcohol is not a risk factor for leukemia (leukaemia).
-Organizations have analyzed the medical research on alcohol and leukemia.
-Consequently, they have concluded that drinking alcohol is not a risk factor for leukemia.
+Medical groups have analyzed the medical research on alcohol and leukemia.
+They have concluded that drinking alcohol is not a risk factor for leukemia.

 Overview